CESNET/metacentrum-user-docs/docs/software/install-software/index.md

 # Install software

-## Options
+## General 0ptions

-### Install on your own

-This means you select any place in any of your homes and install the executable there.

-    user213@any_frontend:/storage/CITY/home/user123/my_fancy_sw/executable_file

-Then you run the calculation as
+### Local installation

+**This option means that the user installs the desired software by his/her own means anywhere into his/her home directory**:

+    mkdir /storage/CITY_XY/home/user123/my_fancy_sw
+    # then install into this directory

+and runs the software (preferably from within a job) as

-    /storage/CITY/home/user123/my_fancy_sw/executable_file input.inp ...
+    /storage/CITY_XY/home/user123/my_fancy_sw/executable.exe input.inp ...

+**Features of local installation:**

+- no need to contact user support or ask for aything (unless help is needed),
+- if the `CITY_XY` storage is down, the software will not be available,
+- it is up to user to figure out how to install the software,
+- suitable for cases when the installation works out-of-the-box and the user wants to try the software ASAP.

-We recommend this option in case:
+**We recommend this option in case:**

-- you are not sure whether this software will be useful to you and want to test it first,
+- you are not sure whether this software will be really useful and want to test it first,
-- the calculations run with this software will run hours rather than days and weeks,
+- the calculations run with this software will take hours rather than days and weeks,
 - as far as you know, there are no other users who would like to use this software,
 - the installation process seems to be manageable with your skills,
 - you do not want to interact with User support in any way.

 !!! warning
-    With software installed in your home directory, the availability is limited compared to system installation.
-In case of disk arrays failure, the installed software may become unavailable.
+    With software installed in your home directory, the availability is limited to the availability of that particular `/storage`.
+That is why, in case you have tested the software and intend to use it for **long running jobs**, we encourage users to ask us for system wide installation.

-### Ask us to do it
+!!! tip
+    Often users try to install a minor and easy-looking software locally and fail. **This is very common and nothing to be ashamed of.** If this happens (and you still want to keep the installation to your home directory), do not hesitate to contact User support at <meta@cesnet.cz> for help.
+They will reproduce the errors you get, find a solution and send it back to you in step-by-step guide. *Any installation process, no matter how straightforward it looks at the beginning, can get tricky.*

+### System-wide installation

-This means that upon request sent to <meta@cesnet.cz> we install the software to system directories and make a modulefile available to use.
+**This option means that the user sends request for software installation to <meta@cesnet.cz>.
+The User support team will install the software into system directories and make a modulefile through which the software can be loaded and used.**

+**Features of system-wide installation:**

+- you have to contact user support and wait for several days before the thing is done (hours if you are lucky, but most often several days),
+- no need to go into the installation process peculiarities,
+- availability of the software is independent on particular `/storage` availability.

-We recommend this option in case:
+**We recommend this option in case:**

 - it is a new version of already installed and/or commonly used software in MetaCentrum,
 - you are confident about the new software's usability,
 - you know the software will be useful to more users,
-- you are not able to go through the installation on your own and need help.
+- you intend to use the software in jobs running a day or longer.

 **How to write software install request**